 - Other such as; Joint ventures, charities and community interest companies

-To become a yoga instructor there are two structures that we will focus on; Self-employed and Limited Companies.
-For further detail on other business types see our related questions at the bottom of this blog.
+For the purposes of our becoming a yoga instructor guide there are two structures that we will focus on; Self-employed and Limited Companies.
+For further detail on other business types please get in touch.

 So what is the difference between being a sole trader and a limited company?